mwikala/zwiftunlocks/README.md

-# Zwift Code Entry Automation
+# Zwift Jersey Unlock Automation

 This script automates the process of entering secret unlock codes in Zwift by simulating keyboard inputs.
 It reads codes from a text file (`codes.txt`), opens the code entry window in Zwift, types each code, and submits it.